 At Kaplan, we believe in inclusion and equality for all, and our diverse student community represents the world we want to see.
 That’s why we’re asking them to share their thoughts on some of society’s important topics with our ‘Student perspectives’ series.

-Bonaventure from Uganda is a Student Ambassador who is studying a degree in Pharmacy at the University of Brighton.
+Bonaventure from Uganda is a Student Content Creator who is studying a degree in Pharmacy at the University of Brighton.

 Here, he answers the question ‘why is racial equality important?’ and shares why it should be promoted by everyone.